pszynk/csxlock/README.md

 Simply invoking the csxlock command starts the display locker with default settings.

-Custom settings:
+Custom settings (`csxlock -h`):

-    -f <font description>: modify the font.
-    -p <password characters>: modify the characters displayed when the user enters his password.
-This can be a sequence of characters to create a fake password.
+csxlock: usage: csxlock [OPTS]...
+Simple X screenlocker

+    Mandatory arguments to long options are mandatory for short options too.
+       -h, --help              show this help page and exit -v, --version           show version info and exit -d, --nodpms            do not handle DPMS
-    -u <username>: a user name to be displayed at the lock screen.
+       -l, --hidelength        derange the password length indicator -u, --username=USER     user name to be displayed at the lockscreen (default: getenv(USER))
-    -b <color>: a background color for lockscreen in hex valie (i.e. "#FF00FF") -o <color>: a text color for lockscreen in hex valie (i.e. "#FF00FF") -w <color>: a text color for autentification error in hex valie (i.e. "#FF00FF")
+       -f, --font=XFONTDESC    use this font (expects X logical font description) (default: "-xos4-terminus-bold-r-normal--16-*")
+       -p, --passchar=C        characters used to obfuscate the password (default: '*')
+           --background-color=HEXCOLOR
+                               background color for lockscreen in hex value (default: "#C3BfB0")
+           --text-color=HEXCOLOR
+                               text color for lockscreen in hex value (default: "#423638")
+           --errmsg-color=HEXCOLOR
+                               message color for autentification error in hex value (default: "#F80009")

 Default values of csxlock
 -------------------------

 Custom colors:
- - background color: "#C3BfB0"
+ - background color: `#C3BfB0`
- - text color: "#423638"
+ - text color: `#423638`
- - error text color: "#F80009"
+ - error message color: `#F80009`

 Custom font:
- - -\*-droid sans-\*-\*-\*-\*-20-\*-100-100-\*-\*-iso8859-1
+ - `-xos4-terminus-bold-r-normal--16-*` (only bitmap fonts look presentable with X font protocol)

 Hooking into systemd events
 ---------------------------

 When using [systemd](http://freedesktop.org/wiki/Software/systemd/), you can use the following service (create `/etc/systemd/system/csxlock.service`) to let the system lock your X session on hibernation or suspend:

 ```ini
 [Unit]